nyfine99/mckelveyschofield/README.md

 in your terminal.

-To run many animations with saved results, use multirun.py.
-Run
+To run many animations with saved results, use one of the multirun files.
+For example, to run `multirun_euclidean.py`, run

-`python -m scripts.multirun`
+`python -m scripts.multirun_euclidean`

-to use this script.
+in your terminal.

 Note: for scripts which output images and/or animations, you will need to create an `output` folder in advance.